cambridge-mlg/RECOMBINER/data/Readme.md

 First put training and test PDB files into ```train_dir``` and ```test_dir```.
 Then call ```data.protein.process_protein_datasets``` to process training and test datasets.
 The processed video tensor will be saved in binary files in the specified directory.
+Note that the arguments to this function is training file paths (list of str), test file paths (list of str) and saving dir (str).

 ## Self-defined dataset